 # Plan Before You Write

-> A short plan keeps the email focused and prevents last-minute mistakes with subscribers, offer, and timing.
+> A short plan keeps the email focused and prevents last-minute mistakes with subscribers, the offer, and timing.

 - Human page: https://mailrith.com/guides/plan-before-writing